frequently asked questions

 Why do some races cost more than others?

 Our aim is to keep the cost as low as possible for each competitor.
-That said, some events cost more to host than others and that’s why there may be a slight variation in the cost of each race.
+That said, some events cost more to host than others.
+For this reason, there may be a slight variation in the cost of each race.

 Is my deposit refundable?

 The deposit that you pay upon registration is non-refundable.
-However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to another event subject to a £50 administration charge providing the transfer is made at least 2 months before race start date.
+However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to another Ultra X race (subject to a £50 administration charge), providing the transfer is made at least two months before the race start date.

 Can I get lost?